 Master of Science in Nursing (MSN)

-The Master of Science in Nursing program has several advanced practice specializations and other advanced role specialties.
-The purposes of the program are to provide preparation for advanced nursing practice as a clinical nurse specialist, nurse practitioner, or nurse anesthetist; preparation for the role of nurse educator, or administrator of nursing service and to provide a foundation for doctoral study.
+The Master of Science in Nursing program has several advanced practice specializations.
+The purposes of the program are to provide preparation for advanced nursing practice as a nurse practitioner, or nurse anesthetist, and to provide a foundation for doctoral study.
 Post Master's certificate programs are available to prepare currently certified clinical nurse specialists and nurse practitioners who want to acquire specialization in any of the above areas of specialization.
-Areas of advanced role specialization include nursing services administration and a certificate program in nursing education.

 Follow the links below for detailed curriculum outlines and coursework descriptions for the MSN program and the advanced practice options, advanced practice specializations, and non-degree certificate programs.